 3. Cats also lack certain enzyme pathways that allow other species to convert certain essential nutrients like taurine, Vitamin A, niacin, arginine and arachidonic acid.
 Hence, these nutrients all need to be provided in higher levels in feline diets to prevent the development of serious health issues.

 4. I’ve personally noticed that my cats stay full longer, and keep a lean stature, even though they are indoor cats only.
 It seems this would be attributed to eating quality sources and higher amount of protein.
 In thinking about myself, I typically keep a steadier metabolism if I’m eating more protein than carbohydrates.

-When I started rescuing and fostering through Feline Rescue a year ago, they also advocated for all cats in their care to be fed grain-free food.
+When I started rescuing and fostering through Feline Rescue a year ago, they also advocated for all cats in their care to be fed grain-free food especially once the bottle feeding kittens are weaned.
 Every time we take in new little ones, we usually go through a few different kinds before finding which grain-free suits them best.
 We’ve dealt with food allergies, picky eaters, and different digestive systems.
 Just like humans, every cat is different.
 Earl and Graye have been doing well on the tuna & crab version of AvoDerm, and as you can see, they really love it.
 J

 The food (both wet and dry) is produced in small batches and cooked at lower temperatures to help support better digestion and health.
 (Many brands use high temperatures are cooked at high temperatures to kill bacteria, but which also deactivates beneficial enzymes and denatures protein’s more bioavailable form.
 Similar to microwaving or “nuking” your food, this reduces the nutrients in your pet’s food.)
 With no corn/fillers, wheat, soy, artificial preservatives, or by-product meal, this food can be a great choice for cats with food allergies and sensitivities.